 Use the pragma Restrictions to prevent the use of obscure features of the language.
 For example, a project might decide to completely forbid floating point types, access types, or tasking.

-Use the language-defined restriction No_Dependence to prevent the use of specified predefined or user-defined libraries.
+Use the language-defined pragme Restriction (No_Dependence => …) to prevent the use of specified predefined or user-defined libraries.

 6.55 Unspecified Behaviour [BQF]

 6.55.1 Applicability of language

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.55 is mitigated by SPARK.

+SPARK is designed to either prevent or remove dependence on unspecified behaviour.
+For example, expression evaluation order is unspecified, but the rules of SPARK and static verification ensure that any evaluation order always yields the same result.

+Bounded errors are entirely prevented by mandatory static verification.

+One case remains: Results of certain operations within a language-defined generic package are unspecified if the actual associated with a particular formal subprogram does not meet stated expectations (such as “=” providing a true equality relationship)

 6.55.2 Guidance to language users

 Follow the mitigation mechanisms of subclause 6.55.5 of ISO/IEC 24772-1.